0x4248/Compiled_c/README.md

 # Compiled C

-A collection of C programs that are compiled to assembly code for understanding how C and assembly work.
+A collection of C programs that are compiled to x86_64 ssembly code for understanding how C and assembly work.

 ## Licence